 Yangdol’s idea to open her space for tourists was motivated by the lack of options of Homestays in Diskit.
 While the village has plenty of guest houses and hotels, the opportunity of witnessing the traditional form of Ladakhi living that a homestay offers was missing.
 Situated at a distance of around 2.5 km from the Diskit Monastery, this homestay offers you a chance to experience the modest forms of village living.
 From plucking fresh vegetables straight from the farm to witnessing the cow milking process that provides dairy to households, you can experience it all.
 One can also take a morning hike through Old Diskit upto the Maitreya Buddha statue from where one gets a bird’s eye view of the whole Diskit village and the endless desert behind the village.

-The homestay has a large guest room with a double bed and it’s own private traditional dining.
-The room has enough space to arrange for extra mattresses in case one is looking for an accommodation for a large group.
-Apart from it, it has a common sitting area as well as a kitchen with a traditional dining space where you could gasp over the delicious organic food along with your hosts.
+There is one large room for groups and a double bedroom, both with a common western toilet.
+Apart from it, it has a common sitting area as well as a kitchen with a traditional dining space where you can have delicious organic food along with your hosts.

 Yangdol, along with her parents Sonam Gyalpo and Tsering Tsomo manages the homestay.
 A very enthusiastic, bright and a generous individual, Yangdol has set up her own garments shop in the main market of Diskit.
 She is also a food enthusiast and used to work in a Ladakhi restaurant in Leh which helped her to get to know about a variety of traditional delicacies.
 She loves to interact with her guests and introduce them to the culture and traditions of Ladakh.